 For some, it happened quickly.
 Others described the end of life as agonizing.

 Since the first known coronavirus-related death in the Bay Area on Feb.
-6, more than 6,000 people have died in California.
+6, more than 64,000 people have died from the virus in California.

 As the global coronavirus outbreak spread, many hospitals and nursing facilities put in place new policies and guidelines to slow the spread of COVID-19.
 Due to restrictions in visitor access to these facilities, many families have been forced to say goodbye to their loved ones using FaceTime on an iPad with the help of healthcare workers.

 Some didn't get to say goodbye at all.

 "It seems like a bad dream," one woman said, after losing her husband of nearly 30 years to the deadly virus.

 One man would tell his children to never be afraid of anything in life.
 Then he died of coronavirus complications working an essential job.